vaishakhRaveendran/Sandstorm/README.md

 ## Overview

-This repository contains a Machine Learning model built from scratch to analyze user emotions based on their input.The model will give score for sadness, anger, joy, surprise, fear and love for the input.
-The model is combined with a React front-end and a Flask back-end.
+This project features a custom-built Machine Learning model designed to assess user emotions from their input.
+The model assigns scores for emotions like sadness, anger, joy, surprise, fear, and love based on user responses to a series of questions about their day.
+It computes the average emotion scores and presents the results using pie charts and bar plots, offering insights into the user's emotional state.

 ## Features

 - Analyzes user emotions from text input.
 - Integrates with a user-friendly React front-end for easy input.
 - Utilizes Flask as a back-end to process and serve model predictions.
+- Plots using chart.js

 ## Model

-The ML model is built from scratch using Python's scikit-learn,nltk and tensorflow library.The model keeps lstm and conv1D layer.
+The ML model is built from scratch using Python's scikit-learn, nltk and tensorflow library.The model keeps lstm and conv1D layer.